-The recommendation is made based on the following llowing information: educational interest to resume participation n will be made as to whether or not it is in your child's best in the gifted program.
-If not, exit procedures will be we work together to provide the best possible education for Respectfully, Jewel Whitfield Executive Director of Elementary Education Danette Tilley Executive Director of Secondary Education
+The recommendation is made based on the following information:

+At the end of the furlough time, determination will be made as to whether or not it is in your child's best educational interest to resume participation in the gifted program.
+If not, exit procedures will be recommended.
+We appreciate your support as we work together to provide the best possible education for your child.

+Jewel Whitfield Executive Director of Elementary Education

+Danette Tilley Executive Director of Secondary Education

-La Porte ISD Date:
+Date: